 While it's great to be determined to achieve your goals, don't be too hard on yourself if you slip up once in a while.
 With all the willpower in the world, life can still throw up some serious temptations to knock you off course.
 Accept that this will happen and that it’s not the end of the world – or the end of your diet.
 Get straight back on track and don’t let the slip-up make you lose sight of the progress you're making.
 Hopefully, you'll learn from it and can lessen the chances of it happening again.

 Though it may sound easier said than done, if you want to lose weight – you can do it – just go for it!

 Support from family or friends is essential when you’re trying to lose weight.
 Arrange activities with them, such as walking or cycling.
 After all, it's much more fun to exercise while socialising.
 Or swap recipe ideas for healthy meals with colleagues at work who are also trying to lose weight.
 You can build a support network around yourself to motivate you.

-It might also help to politely ask family and friends not to buy you food as gifts.
-Also, to understand if you want to change your regular meet-up at your local burger joint to a restaurant with healthier options.
+It might help to politely ask family and friends not to buy you food as gifts.
+And to understand if you want to change your regular meet-up at the local burger joint to a restaurant with healthier options.
 You'll be making changes to your whole lifestyle, so it's good to get your family and friends on board so they can support you every step of the way.

 Other sources of support include the following.

 - A slimming group – they can offer a wealth of information and support.
 Have a look to see what's on offer in your area.

 - Your local practice nurse – they may offer lifestyle advice and support.